grafana/integration-sample-apps/sample-apps/mongodb/README.md

 4. **Create and set up VMs**:
    Use `make run` to start the MongoDB sample app.

-6. **Stop and clean Up**:
+5. **Stop and clean Up**:
    Use `make stop` to clean up the VM and `make clean` to remove temporary files.

 ## Make commands

 - `make defaultconfig`: Initializes the configuration file with default values for cloud-init templates.
 - `make render-config`: Generates the `cloud-init.yaml` configuration file using the defined variables.
-- `make run`: Creates the MongoDB sample app, spawning a local three-member replicaset
+- `make run`: Creates the MongoDB sample app, spawning a local three-member replicaset.
+- `make run-cluster`: Creates a sharded cluster instead (config server + two 3-member shards + mongos) for testing cluster dashboards.
 - `make clean`: Deletes all created VMs and performs cleanup.

 ## Default configuration variables